appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/fetch-and-filter-data-in-sql.md

 # Fetch and filter data in SQL

-This guide demonstrates how to retrieve and filter data by using a variety of SQL clauses.
+This guide shows you how to retrieve and filter data by using a variety of SQL clauses.

 ## Prerequisites

-* App Connected to [PostgreSQL](/connect-data/reference/querying-postgres) datasource.
+App Connected to [PostgreSQL](/connect-data/reference/querying-postgres) datasource.